hyperhq/docs.hyper.sh-hyper/GettingStarted/migrate_data/use_hyper_container_as_server/index.md

 ![](./as-server.jpg)

-# Instruction for back up volume data
+# Instructions for backing up volume data

 - run a SFTP/SSH server in hyper.sh
 - copy the volume data from hyper.sh to your localhost